ror-community/ror-site/content/about/faqs.md

 ### **How should ROR IDs and logos be displayed?**

 In general, ROR IDs should operate behind the scenes, helping systems interoperate: there is usually no need for researchers to know the ROR ID of their institution and no need for institutions to display their own ROR ID.
 If you do choose to display ROR IDs and/or the ROR logo, please read and abide by our [display guidelines](https://ror.readme.io/docs/display).
-You can also download official versions of ROR logos on that page.
+You can also download official versions of ROR logos via links on that page.

 ***